 On a final note – Keep a little tube of Vitamin E oil handy and apply liberally throughout the day to rejuvenate the skin.

 #3 Stay out of the Sun

 Whilst the sun’s rays may feel wonderful on your skin, they can slow the healing process and can cause even more discoloration around the wound site.
 The sun can actually activate melanocytes, which can cause pigmentation around the scar.
 When you are outside, keep your wounded area covered with clothing or a bandage, or be sure to wear sunscreen that is at least SPF 15.

 On a final note – Reduce the risk of a slow healing process and added discoloration by covering up when exposing yourself to the sunshine.

 #2 Rub it Out

 By simply massaging the scarred area for 15-30 seconds, three times a day, you can minimize the visibility of the scar by helping to break down collagen tissue and create smoother skin.
 The massage will also help promote the growth of new skin cells, thereby reducing the appearance of scar tissue.
+There are products you can use to help speed up the process.
+Make to choose one from a trustworthy manufacturer which you can read about in this Research Verified review.
 Just make sure the wound has suitably healed before digging in your masseuse hands.

 On a final note – Once the wound has healed, give it a quick massage a few times each day to reduce the sign of scarring.
 This technique may even prove effective on old scars.